 A few weeks ago, I came across an experiment by Aleyda Solis that sparked debate across SEO circles.
 Her claim sounded almost like an OpenAI ChatGPT visibility experiment: ChatGPT may be picking up and reusing Google SERP snippets to generate its answers.

-While not an official ChatGPT visibility study by OpenAI, it raised important questions about how do AI tools like ChatGPT gain visibility and what experiments are conducted to measure AI tool visibility.
+While not an official visibility study by OpenAI, it raised important questions about how AI tools like ChatGPT gain exposure and what tests can measure AI search visibility.

-Many SEOs now ask, “What were the results of the ChatGPT visibility experiment?” or even “How does the ChatGPT visibility experiment affect user engagement?”
+Many SEOs now ask, “What were the results of the visibility test?” or even “How does this kind of experiment affect user engagement?

-Others wonder “How was the ChatGPT visibility experiment conducted?” or even “What are the implications of the ChatGPT visibility experiment?”
+Others wonder, “How was the test conducted?” and “What are the implications for SEO and GEO?”
 This blog takes those questions head-on with a controlled test, live data, and clear takeaways.

-Naturally, I decided to test the ChatGPT visibility trial myself to reveal how visibility is measured in AI products.
+Naturally, I decided to run the trial myself to reveal how visibility is measured inside AI products.

 This blog walks you through: